Audience menu for:

 Certificate programs offer training in skills that are specific to an occupation; they are available in several occupational fields.
 Certificates can be completed in six months to two years and include from 12 to 54 credits of course work.

 Harford Community College offers certificates or degrees in various programs of study (often referred to as “majors”).
 Explore your options using our program finder.

 The Associate of Arts degree recognizes a curricular focus on the liberal arts (humanities, social sciences and similar subjects) and fine arts.
 The Associate of Arts degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.

 The Associate of Arts in Teaching degree recognizes a curricular focus in teacher education that meets the lower-level degree academic content, outcomes, and requirements for teacher education similar to the first two years of a baccalaureate program in teacher education.
-This degree requires a passing score on Praxis I and a cumulative grade point average of 2.75 on a 4.0 scale and will transfer in total without further review by Maryland public and independent four-year institutions.
+This degree requires a passing score on Praxis CORE and a cumulative grade point average of 2.75 on a 4.0 scale and will transfer in total without further review by Maryland public and independent four-year institutions.
 Certain SAT and ACT scores may also be considered.

 The Associate of Sciences degree recognizes a curricular focus on science, mathematics, engineering and technology.
 The Associate of Sciences degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.

 The Associate of Applied Sciences degree recognizes a curricular focus in a specific occupational area.
 The Associate of Applied Sciences degree is intended primarily for immediate employment or career mobility.
 This degree may also provide some opportunities for transfer to baccalaureate programs.

 Join the conversation